GLoRE: Evaluating Logical Reasoning of Large Language Models: The GLoRE Dataset

 Within the standard multi-choice reading comprehension (MRC) task setting, a system is presented with a passage and a question, and the objective is to choose the most suitable answer from a set of candidate responses.
 Particularly, GLoRE contains five such datasets:

 \textbf{LogiQA}~\cite{DBLP:journals/corr/abs-2007-08124} is a logical MRC dataset derived from the Chinese Civil Service Examination, translated into English, and made available in both Chinese and English versions.
-Figure~\ref{fig:logiqa} in Appendix~\ref{sec:appendix_a} illustrates an example.
-We adopt the second version of LogiQA \cite{10174688} and use both the English (\textbf{LogiQA 2.0}) and Chinese (\textbf{LogiQA 2.0 zh}) test sets for our evaluation.
+We adopt LogiQA 2.0 \cite{10174688} and use both the English (\textbf{LogiQA 2.0}) and Chinese (\textbf{LogiQA 2.0 zh}) test sets for our evaluation.

 \textbf{ReClor}~\cite{yu2020reclor} comprises question-answering examples from the LSAT exams designed to assess human logical reasoning abilities.
 We use the development set for our testing as the test set does not provide gold labels.